0xNineteen/blog.md/mev-v2/index.md

 # PEV: Protocol Extractable Value

-**tldr;** validators are able to extract value from chains due to their ability to decide transaction orderings however, if protocols start to record requests and execute the requests in batches, then protocols can enable begin to extact MEV/PEV (Protocol Extractable Value) which can be given to the protocol's dao, treasury, or users.
+**tldr;** validators can extract value from chains because they decide transaction orderings however, if protocols start to record requests and execute the requests in batches, then protocols can enable begin to extract MEV/PEV (Protocol Extractable Value) which can be given to the protocol's dao, treasury, or users.

 ## Introduction